panchomb/ie-exercise-3/modules/dev-test-lab/lab/artifactsource/README.md

 ### Parameter: `enableDefaultTelemetry`

 Enable telemetry via a Globally Unique Identifier (GUID).
 - Required: No
 - Type: bool
 - Default: `True`

+### Parameter: `folderPath`

+The folder containing artifacts.
+At least one folder path is required.
+Required if "armTemplateFolderPath" is empty.
+- Required: No
+- Type: string
+- Default: `''`

+### Parameter: `labName`

+The name of the parent lab.
+Required if the template is used in a standalone deployment.
+- Required: Yes
+- Type: string

+### Parameter: `name`

+The name of the artifact source.
+- Required: Yes
+- Type: string

 ### Parameter: `securityToken`

 The security token to authenticate to the artifact source.
 - Required: No
 - Type: securestring
 - Default: `''`